microsoft/vscode-wiki/Virtual-Workspaces.md

 When an extension can  only partially work with virtual workspaces, the it should define `"virtualWorkspaces": true` but disable some functionality when a virtual workspace is opened.

+## Test your extension against a virtual workspace

+run the **Open Remote Repository...** command from the Command Palette.
+From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

 ## Disable functionality when a virtual workspace is opened

 One way to disable functionality when a virtual workspace is opened is to use the `virtualWorkspace` context key in `when` clauses of contributions for menus and views.